msnodeve/rlottie.github.io/README.md

 # Run
-1. Right click on th `index.html` file
+1. Right click on the `index.html` file
 2. Click 'Open with Live Server'